jon-jacky/Piety/samples/ed.md

 These API variables and functions are implemented:

-*buffers, current, buf, lines, o, S, B, b, w, D, n, m, p, l, a, i, d, u, r, c, s*
+*buffers, current, buf, lines, o, S, f, z, r, b, B, w, D, DD, n, e, p, l, a, i, d, c, s, q*

-These commands are implemented:
+All edit mode commands are implemented, but only as (single character) command names with no arguments.
+Commands that have default argument values use them, but many commands are not useful.

+Limitations:

+In the **s**ubstitute command, the *pattern* must be literal string, not a regular expression.

+In the *f* and *z* functions, the search *pattern* must be a literal string, not a regular expression.
+The program searches only to end (or beginning) of the buffer, with no wraparound.

 Revised Jan 2014